ourparentcenter/single-spa-quasar2-example/README.md

 To get the router, we use .quasar/app.js to partially create the app with quasar and grab the router instance.
 We then use the router instance in the vue createApp to have proper routing.

-The webpak config in quasar.conf.js:
+The webpack config in quasar.conf.js:
 ```js
 chainWebpack (chain) {
   chain.entry('app').add(resolve('src', 'single-spa-entry.js')) // This is the magic to make quasar work with single-spa